k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: dmonsfree pending when hero was hit with drain-life artifact
 - Tweak dmonsfree/mhurtle handling
 - Fix: adjust minimum range in new_light_source()
+- Fix: a couple bugs with kicking vs black dragon